What if I told you that understanding number three could totally change your life?

 Be More “Sattvic” — Eat Healthy, Live a Happy Life..

-So right now I want to talk about the ways that you can reduce rajas and tamas and increase sattva.
+So here’s the ways you can reduce rajas and tamas and increase sattva.

 In order to reduce tamas avoid tamasic foods, oversleeping, overeating, inactivity, passivity, and sedentary situations.
 Tamasic foods include heavy meats, especially pork, and foods that are spoiled, chemically treated, processed or refined.